Blendify/blender-manual/trunk/blender_docs/manual/editors/python_console.rst

 The command prompt is typical for Python 3.x, the interpreter is loaded and is ready to accept commands at the prompt ``>>>``.

-The Python Console is a good way to explore the possibilities of Blender built-in python.
+The Python Console is a good way to explore the possibilities of Blender built-in Python.
-The Python Console can be used to test small bits of python which can then be pasted into larger scripts.
+The Python Console can be used to test small bits of Python code which can then be pasted into larger scripts.

 .. figure:: /images/editors_python-console_default.png